jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## The American Revolution

-> - The American Revolution, produced modest, but only modest, gains, in
+> - The American Revolution produced modest, but only modest, gains in
 >   the formal democratization of politics.
 > - By 1790, according to most estimates, roughly 60 to 70 percent of
->   adult white men (and very few others) could vote. **The notion that
+>   adult white men (and very few others) could vote.
+(3.9 million
+>   people in US, 700k who were enslaved)
->   a legitimate government required the “consent” of the governed
+> - **The notion that a legitimate government required the “consent” of
->   became a staple of political thought; and a new, contagious language
+>   the governed became a staple of political thought; and a new,
->   of rights and equality was widely heard**
+>   contagious language of rights and equality was widely heard**

 ## Democracy Ascendant